 Safer recruitment is a vital aspect of Child Protection.
 The school has a separate Safer Recruitment policy, which follows guidance from The Children's Workforce Development Council (CWDC).
+The recruitment process at Ellwood primary Schools follows the correct procedures such as; job description and person specification available, shortlisting criteria, interview questions planned in advance, gaps in employment investigated, safeguard checks and questions, references, relevant checks, right to work in UK and enhanced DBS checks.

-In line with Government guidance, at least one NCSL accredited recruiter is on all interview panels and involved in the complete selection process.
+In line with Government guidance, at least one recruiter will have been safer recruitment trained and will and be involved in the complete selection process.
+At Ellwood primary School, we strive to have all recruiters trained in safer recruitment.

-Accredited recruiters: Mrs D Milford, Mrs N Marshall and Mrs H Cornock (Chair of Governors).
+Accredited recruiters: Mrs D Milford, Mrs N Marshall, Mrs Charles and Mrs H Cornock (Vice Chair of Governors).

-Staff read and sign to say they have read and understood the 'Safer Working Practices' document.
+Staff read and sign to say they have read and understood the 'Safer Working Practices' and relevant sections in KCSE 2021 document.
+There also a number of other sag=regarding documents which staff read.